Lets grow the sport

 12v Pump Setup

 There are a few inexpensive models being used.
 The most popular being the mini Austin that can be found on ebay for around 85 bucks.
 Measurements are 14.75H x 10.8W x 1.96D.
+Fit the largest rad you can without interfering with your hood.

 Another option is a Raptor 700 rad for around 55 bucks from ebay measuring 16H x 8.25W x 1.82D.
 I built a aluminum shroud to direct air and works as the rad bracket at same time with two upper struts to the engine for support.